Hakon/reefpoints/_posts/2012-06-21-lessons-learned-six-month-of-running-dockyard.md

 3. More developers and designers.

+## Our Process ##

+We have modified how to engage clients.
+This is what we are currently doing

+### Initial Engagement ###

+Phone call, get to know the client.
+Determine if we are a good fit.
+If so and the client is happy with references, rate, etc... we move forward.

+### Kick off ###

+We charge for this.
+Currently it is $1000.
+We sit down the client and will run through what they want soup to nuts.
+We'll development and design on hand for this meeting.

+### Design Phase ###

+We originally combined development and design after the kickoff.
+This was a mistake.
+There is a lot to be learned by doing an upfront design phase.
+It helps us make informed estimations.
+The clients are happier when we can deliver what we estimate.
+This phase we generally go for wireframes and workflow.
+Nothing polished.
+We like to wireframe in HTML/CSS.

+### Development Phase ###

+Now that we have the general design worked out we begin development.
+There will also be design done during this phase as well.

+I would love to hear about other processes.
+What works, what doesn't work.

 ## Conclusion ##

 I hope some peope find this information useful.
 Please feel free to ask